 We provide reentry assistance in close cooperation with CDCR staff to clients with special needs to try to ensure that they receive the care they need once released.

 Most people in incarceration are required to pay $38 out of their maximum $200 gate money for gray sweat suits to wear out of the prison when they parole.
-CRP is partnering with other community organizations to collect and distribute donated clothing to our clients that they can wear home when they parole.
-We are actively recruiting volunteers to manage this important service.
+CRP is partnering with other community organizations to collect and distribute donated clothing to our clients at San Quentin that they can wear home when they parole.

 CRP provides expert speakers one to two times per month to talk about topics of interest to people in incarceration, such as resume building, health issues, job interview skills, drug treatment, financial management, immigration, and other topics pertinent to reentry to the community.
 We partner with outside agencies to provide these workshops and materials.